 What to Expect from the Immersion

-Participants are part of the team that is running the farm for the season.
+Participants of this program are part of the team that is running the farm for the season.
 They are oriented into working on our Permaculture-based farmstead, living in intentional community, and supporting the endeavors of an educational nonprofit organization.
 Participants gain skill & understanding, and build confidence through regular hands-on, field-based training, as well as discussions.

-Throughout the 6-months, participants take on increasing responsibility in specific areas and have the opportunity to mentor others in skills learned.
+Throughout the 6-months, program participants take on increasing responsibility in specific areas and have the opportunity to mentor others in skills learned.
 The goal is to gain practical, resilient homesteading skills, like no-till, dryland vegetable gardening, caring for goats and chickens, and baking bread in earthen ovens, all while fostering personal connection and growth in a supportive, community-based environment.

 The farm team meets twice a week to talk about farm tasks.
 Daily chores that are divided between farm team members include: milking goats, tending the rabbits and poultry, shepherding goats, watering and maintaining the greenhouses, irrigating annuals and perennials, cleaning animal pens, and working in the garden.
 These tasks, along with instruction, discussion groups, and other QS projects, generally occur in the AM and PM, leaving the lunch hours free for personal activities.